So you’ve started a Facebook ad campaign – you’re really proud of it, getting lots of Likes and Shares.. but all of a sudden..

 - Check your Ad Frequency – if they’re seeing your ads too often, this can be a reason why people get annoyed.
 Look at the frequency over the last 7 days, ideally you don’t want it higher than 2, 3 at most.
 If they see it more than this be prepared for negative feedback on your ads – which might not be as nice as hiding your ad, it might be a very rude comment!

-- Delete the comment.
+- Delete the comment on Facebook (on your Page).
 Don’t reply.
 Don’t get into discussion.
 Even if you think you’re being clever, or even if you think you want to argue your point – believe me it’s not worth it.
 Because what will happen next is more and more people will “jump in” to the argument and before you know it you’re in the middle of an online war.
 It’s not good for you (especially your stress levels!) and it’s certainly not good for your brand.
 Just.
 Delete.
 It.
 Okay?

 Monitor Your Facebook Page Nonstop